La Cible: La Finale

 A contestant is given 120 seconds, and all six levels have to be completed with no pause.
 The first level requires one correct answer, the second two, and so on, so that 21 correct answers must be supplied altogether.
 At this stage the contestant may supply more answers than the number called for and be credited with the correct answers among them.
-If a contestant runs out of time, he or she will be credited in order with 100 € per correct category until an incorrectly answered one is encountered.
+If a contestant runs out of time, he or she will be credited in order with €100 per correct category until an incorrectly answered one is encountered.
 If the contestant provides all 21 required correct answers, he or she wins le cœur de la cible.

 Originally, the surviving contestant had 100 seconds in which to answer questions at six levels.
 In 2005, the round was changed again.
 After three levels have been completed, the contestant's success was evaluated.
 If the contestant has failed to complete any category correctly, he or she has lost.
-If the contestant has completed each category correctly, he or she chooses between taking a prize of 500 € or continuing in an attempt to win the grand prize.
+If the contestant has completed each category correctly, he or she chooses between taking a prize of €500 or continuing in an attempt to win the grand prize.
 When the new host Marie-Ange entered, the time given was temporarily raised to 124 seconds.
 It was then changed to the most recent format.

-Other versions of La Cible
+International versions

 In Quebec, Canada, the TVA network broadcast Le Cercle (The Circle), a half-hour version of La Cible, from 2005 to 2011.
 It was hosted by Charles Lafortune.
 In 2013, E! premiered an English-language version known as Pop Quiz.
 Themed around entertainment and popular culture, staff from the TVA version are involved in its production.

+On Vietnam, the VTV3 network broadcast Đối mặt, a one-hour version of La Cible, from 2007 to 2010.